zjukg/KG-LLM-Papers/README.md

 ## 🎉 Contributing

-- Add a new paper or update an existing KG-related LLM paper.
+- ✨ Add a new paper or update an existing KG-related LLM paper.
-- Use the same format as existing entries to describe the work.
+- 🧐 Use the same format as existing entries to describe the work.
-- A very brief explanation why you think a paper should be added or updated is recommended via **`adding issues`**.
+- 😄 A very brief explanation why you think a paper should be added or updated is recommended via **`adding issues`**.

 **Don't worry if you put something wrong, they will be fixed for you.
-Just contribute and promote your awesome work here!**
+Just contribute and promote your awesome work here! 😉**